hkhc/jarbird.github.io/docs/reference/pom-reference.md

   dist: repo
 ```

-The `url` field will be filled automatically by the plugin with value `http://www.apache.org/licenses/LICENSE-2.0.txt`.
+The `url` field will be filled automatically by the plugin with the value `http://www.apache.org/licenses/LICENSE-2.0.txt`.

 Predefined license types included: